 Dayton man gets life in prison for murder of Mansfield couple, unborn child

 Feb.
-11—A Dayton man will spend the rest of this life in prison for the November 2019 shooting deaths of a Mansfield couple and their unborn child.
+12—A Dayton man will spend the rest of this life in prison for the November 2019 shooting deaths of a Mansfield couple and their unborn child.

+Larry Dwayne Rodgers, 33, was sentenced Friday to two consecutive life-in-prison sentences in Montgomery County Common Pleas Court for the deaths of Todd Burkhart, 28, and his girlfriend Kyla Hayton, 21, who was five months pregnant.

-Kyla Hayton, 21, and her boyfriend Todd Burkhart, 28, were reported missing Nov.
+Burkhart and Hayton were reported missing Nov.
 16, 2019, from Mansfield.
 Relatives told Mansfield police they may have been trying to get a gun in Dayton for protection, a report stated.

 Burkhart's body was found Nov.
 22, 2019, in a vacant West Stewart Street house in Dayton.
 Three days later, on Nov.
 25, 2019, Hayton's body was found with the help of cadaver dogs in a different vacant house on West Stewart Street.
 Hayton was five months pregnant, expecting a boy, family members said.

-Montgomery County Coroner Dr. Kent Harshbarger said at the time that Burkhart and Hayton were each shot in the head.
+Montgomery County Coroner Dr. Kent Harshbarger said Burkhart and Hayton were each shot in the head.
 Although Hayton was hit by multiple gunshots, her unborn child was not hit by bullets but died because Hayton died, the coroner said.

-The involuntary manslaughter charges were because the shooting death of Hayton "cause[d] the unlawful termination of another's pregnancy," prosecutors said.

 Rodgers was the sole person of interest in the case, Dayton police Lt.
 Jason Hall said after the deadly shootings.